jonas-tzhang/ty.zhang.github.io/README.md

 # ty.zhang.github.io
-This is the personal website of Tianyu Zhang.
+This is the personal website for Tianyu Zhang.